blisstown/campfire/README.md

-# space social
+# Campfire

 social media for the galaxy-wide-web! 🌌

-this is a neat experiment in building as much of a fediverse-compatible software stack as i can (at least before the crippling weight of the full activitypub spec finally cripples me)

-starting, of course, with a nice frontend! ✨
+this is a *very experimental* frontend for browsing the fediverse, built from the ground up in svelte!

-should you choose to play around with this yourself, just know that *many things are bound not to work!* notably, this has only been tested on iceshrimp and mastodon API-compliant instances. anything beyond this will likely be incompatible, and the web console will get very upset.
+should you choose to play around with this yourself, just know that *many things are bound not to work!* notably, campfire is currently only being battle-tested on mastodon API-compliant instances. anything beyond this will likely be incompatible, and the web console will get very upset.

 ## features